Mob goes on rampage in Karnataka's Hubballi over social media post; damage police vehicles, injure cops | Law-Order

 ''Around 40 people have been arrested and some FIRs have been registered.
 Twelve of our officers on duty were injured and some police vehicles were damaged.
 We have taken all precautionary measures so that such incidents do not occur again.
 We will not spare those who have taken law into their hands,'' Hubballi-Dharwad Police Commissioner Labhu Ram told reporters.

 According to him, someone had posted a social media post, which others took objection to and lodged a police complaint.
-Subsequently, the person was arrested after a case was registered.
+Subsequently, the person was arrested and a case was registered.

 Not satisfied with the action, some people started gathering around the police station.
 They were persuaded and later dispersed from the spot.